Apo-Eclipse/Grad/COMPREHENSIVE_DOCUMENTATION.md

 1.  **External Fetching**: The Orchestrator (`main_graph.py`) instantiates a temporary `ConversationMemory` object for each incoming request.
 2.  **Database Retrieval**: It fetches the most recent conversation turns (e.g., last 10 messages) from the PostgreSQL database.
 3.  **Context Injection**: This history is formatted as a string and passed as an argument to the `PersonalAssistant` agent.
+Additionally, the **Current Date** is injected into the context of all agents (Orchestrator, Analyser, Query Planner) to enable accurate relative time reasoning (e.g., "this month").
 4.  **Stateless Execution**: The Assistant processes the input (History + Current Message) without retaining any internal state.

 This approach guarantees that: